input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise3/e3SampleSolution.md

-* The user specifies the UTxO entries containing funds sufficient to cover a percentage (usually 100 or more) of the total transaction fee.
+* The user specifies the UTxO entries containing funds sufficient to cover a percentage (usually 100% or more) of the total transaction fee.
 These inputs are only collected in the case of script validation failure, and are called collateral inputs `--tx-in-collateral`.
-In the case of script validation success, the fee specified in the fee field of the transaction is collected, but the collateral is not.
+In the case of script validation success, the fee specified in the fee field of the transaction is spent, but the collateral is not.

      COLLATERAL=3064e641ab188863eb3ec7755d1c06ba4c95b3db5575a87998c95c7c8053430a#1

-Let's build the transaction, again, it is important to observe the proper order for inputs and outputs, check  `cardano-cli transaction build --help`
+Let's build the transaction.
+Again, it is important to observe the proper order for inputs and outputs, check  `cardano-cli transaction build --help`

      ADDR3=fb169b24bbf66e9a1f779ab87fef63321a616d64e69e5e0206a6b8e8af4c7802#0